PixWizardry/ComfyUI-VRAMTools/README.md

 After the repository has been successfully cloned, make sure to restart ComfyUI.
 This will allow it to recognize and load the new custom node.

+## 🔎 How to Find the Node in ComfyUI

+Once everything is installed, you can find the node under the following category:

+*  Right-click on the canvas
+*  Select "Add Node"
+*  In the next menu, find and click on the **"VRAM Tools"** category.
+*  You will see the list of available nodes:
+    *   `Reset VRAM Peak Counter`
+    *   `Log VRAM Peak Usage`
+*  Click on the node you want to add, and it will appear on your canvas.

 ## ✨ Available Nodes